 Download a fridge calendar to keep track of the action as the Family Flix schedule takes you from Warinanco Park in Roselle to Meisel Park in Springfield, and back again.

-Cedar Brook Park, which hosted the 2015 kickoff performance for Union County’s new free Shakespeare in the Park series in 2015, is also home to one of the finest examples of an early 20th century Shakespeare Garden in the entire country.
+Cedar Brook Park is home to one of the finest examples of an early 20th century Shakespeare Garden in the entire country.
 Stop by with a picnic lunch on a sunny summer afternoon when the Shakespeare Garden is in full bloom, and enjoy this meticulously organized riot of color at your leisure.
 The garden is open to the public from dawn to dusk every day.

-The Plainfield Garden Club partnered with the Union County Parks Commission to install the garden almost 100 years ago in 1927, and its members have tended it beautifully ever since.
+The Plainfield Garden Club partnered with the Union County Parks Commission to install the garden almost 100 years ago, in 1927.
+Members of the Garden Club have tended it beautifully ever since.

 |33||Find Your Inner Golfer|